pypa/setuptools-scm/README.rst

 Finally, don't forget to commit those two files::

     git add .git_archival.txt .gitattributes && git commit

+Note that if you are creating a ``_version.py`` file, note that it should not be kept in version control.

 File finders hook makes most of MANIFEST.in unnecessary